znixbtw/panel-framework/README.md

 > Note: This is highly unfinished and nowhere near ready to be used.
 This is by far the biggest project I have ever done as it is not built on a framework.
 I am releasing this due to not being able to find time to work on this project.
 Use this how you want.

+> More explanation, unlike v1 and v2 is not a full-fledged panel.
+It's ONLY a base to build upon.

 > An open-src project made for the community.

 > Default login: `admin:admin` <br />